Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Discussion

+The impact of varying the threshold is also dependent on what constitutes as a ``default'' decision, as increasing the threshold will only leave more of the default decisions.
+The current default of all major social media platforms is non-action, allowing content to go viral unless an enforcement action curtails it \cite{gillespieCustodiansInternetPlatforms2018}.
+An alternative would be a default of ``friction'', with virality limited for all content unless an affirmative decision is taken to reduce the friction~\cite{diresta-friction, gillespie2022not}.
+In that case, the equation would be reversed as a higher threshold will afford more sensitivity to identifying potential harms.
+Overall, these thresholds and defaults uncover the tensions inherent in decisions made by social media platforms.
+Some may want to minimize the total number of user disagreements with their actions and inactions.
+Some may want to minimize the number of actions they take.
+Others may strive for more sensitivity to potential harms.

-Our results show that partisan disagreements to some extent could be handled by additional measures, such as, setting multiple thresholds for different groups.
-It is reasonable to argue that such measures may be suitable for handling other kinds of differences as well.
-However, as noted in Section ~\ref{sec:will-challenges}, decision rules based on supermajorities or thresholds for multiple groups reduce the number of positive decisions, leaving more of the ``default'' decision.
-Currently, the default for platforms is to take no action.
-Thus, more stringent requirements would mean fewer actions.
-If the primary risk to a minority group is over-moderation, the more stringent criteria will mitigate the risk.
-If, however, the primary risk to minority groups is under-moderation (e.g., when misinformation circulating about a group is fomenting violence against them) then it might make sense to have lower thresholds, for example requiring a majority of the at-risk group the prefer the action as well as at least 25\% of the overall population.
-If the will of the people is a legitimate way to make these decisions, future work may explore the various rules and provisions that could be put in place in line with different objectives.
+Finally, setting a higher threshold may not always be sufficient to protect the interests of minority groups.
+For instance, if the primary risk to a minority group is over-moderation, more stringent criteria will mitigate the risk.
+If, however, the primary risk to minority groups is under-moderation (e.g., when misinformation circulating about a group is fomenting violence against them) then it might make sense to have lower thresholds.
+Other solutions to protect specific minority groups may require their representation in decision-making panels.
+We return to this in Section \ref{sec:future_work} as more work is needed to explore how minorities can be protected.